Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 ### Steps neccessary to run code

 1) Change directory to where your SentimentAnalysisSrc folder is.
-2) Run the following code in the terminal:
+2) Run the following code in the command line terminal:

 ``py main.py dataFile.csv``